-Field Education
+Practicum Education

-Field education is one of the cornerstones of professional social work education.
-During their field practicum, MSW students have the opportunity to apply what they are learning in the classroom to real world situations.
-They also can bring their field practicum experiences back to the classroom for reflection, examination, analysis, and synthesis.
+Social work practicum education is essential to the MSW degree and consists of applied learning and demonstration of competence in practice.
+Practicum education is the signature pedagogy for professional social work and is a requirement for all social work majors.
+During their practicum, MSW students have the opportunity to apply what they are learning in the classroom to real world situations.
+They also can bring their practicum experiences back to the classroom for reflection, examination, analysis, and synthesis.

-Students who enter the MSW Program without advanced standing complete two field experiences: a 6-credit foundation placement (400 hours) and an 8-credit advanced generalist practice placement (500 hours).
+Students who enter the MSW Program without advanced standing complete two practicum experiences: a 6-credit generalist placement (400 hours) and an 8-credit advanced generalist practice placement (500 hours).
 Students who enter with advanced standing complete a single, 8-credit advanced generalist practice placement (500 hours).
-In addition to agency-based supervision, a faculty member serves as a liaison between the program and the placement to foster the integration of field and classroom learning.
+In addition to agency-based supervision, a faculty member serves as a liaison between the program and the placement to foster the integration of practicum and classroom learning.
 Applicants should be aware that, consistent with CSWE standards, the MTSU-MSW Program does not grant academic credits for life, volunteer, or work experience.

-Social work field education is essential to the MSW degree and consists of applied learning and demonstration of competence in practice.
-Field education is the signature pedagogy for professional social work.
-The field practicum is a requirement for all social work majors.
-A listing of social service agencies is available in Tevera (https://mtsu.tevera.app/#/logon), and MSW students are responsible for securing their field placements.
-Students may also discuss their interests with the Field Coordinator.
-The field placement process will be reviewed in detail during Field Orientation.

-Once students are accepted into a practicum, students receive professional guidance from their onsite Field Instructor (supervisor) and the faculty-Field Liaison who guides them through the semester.
-All social work students are assigned to social service agencies for field experiences as generalist social workers.

-Orientation to the MTSU-MSW Program's field education component is provided to students each semester.
-For further information on field education policies and procedures, including a listing of the specific criteria to be met before beginning a field placement, see the Field Education section of this manual.
+A listing of social service agencies is available in Tevera and MSW students are responsible for securing their practicum.
+Students may also discuss their interests with the Practicum Coordinator.
+The practicum placement process will be reviewed in detail during Practicum Orientation, a mandatory training each student will attend the semester prior to their anticipated practicum placement.
+MSW students are responsible for identifying their own placement within the parameters outlined during the Practicum Orientation.
+Once students are accepted into a practicum, students receive professional guidance from their on- site Practicum Instructor (supervisor) and the faculty Practicum Liaison who guides them through the semester.
+For further information on practicum education policies and procedures, including a listing of the specific criteria to be met before beginning a practicum, see the Practicum Education section of this manual.